Vaisakh-Nirupam/Laptop_Price_Analyzer_App/README.md

 ## 🚀 Features

 - 🔍 Interactive filtering by brand, CPU, RAM, GPU, and more
 - 🧊 Glassmorphic modern UI with smooth navigation
 - 📊 Real-time laptop display based on user inputs
 - 💡 Smart suggestions when no exact match is found
-- 🧼 Clean and responsive multi-page layout
+- 📑 Multi-page layout for better user experience
+- 💡 Helpful messages and fallbacks when filters return no results

 ---

 ## 📦 Tech Stack

-- Python
+- **Python**
-- Pandas
+- **Pandas**
-- Streamlit
+- **Streamlit**
-- CSS (Custom styling)
+- **CSS** (Custom Styling)

 ---

-## ▶️ Run Locally
+## ▶️ How to Run Locally

 ```bash
 git clone https://github.com/Vaisakh-Nirupam/Laptop_Price_Analyzer_App.git